jmrossi98/genre_detect/README.md

-# Genre Detect

 <img src="/images/title.png" alt="Title" width="1200">

 <br />

-A tool that predicts the genre of a given audio file using a Long Short-Term Memory Recurrent Neural Network.
+A music classification tool that uses deep learning to predict the genre of a given audio file.

+This model is a Long Short-Term Memory Recurrent Neural Network trained on the [GTZAN Genre Collection Dataset](https://www.kaggle.com/datasets/carlthome/gtzan-genre-collection).

-This model will classify the audio file into one of 10 categories: Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae or Rock.
+It'll classify the audio file into one of 10 categories: Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae or Rock.

 <br />